 Some are irregular bleeding or spotting.
 Others would have weight gain and mood changes.
 Some are having breast tenderness.
-Yet other have yeast overgrowth and infection.
+Other have yeast overgrowth and infection.

 Barrier methods and natural family planning usually are the safer alternative.

-However, there is now a new generation of oral birth control medication that is much safer and more effective that the ones released decades or even just a few years ago.
+However, there is now a new generation of oral birth control medication that is much more reliable and more efficient that the ones released decades or even just a few years ago.

-Since the side effects of birth control products cannot be taken lightly.
+The side effects of birth control products must not be ignored to avoid danger.